 2nd candidate: No solo meeting with any woman not his wife

-A second man running for Mississippi governor says he won't meet alone with a woman who isn't his wife, even in a professional setting.
+A second Republican man running for Mississippi governor said he won't meet alone with a woman who isn't his wife, even in a professional setting.

-Former Mississippi Supreme Court Justice Bill Waller Jr. says he tries to have at least one staff person with him, including when he met with a female colleague on the court.
-Waller said Monday the practice is "common sense" because "appearances are important."
+Former Mississippi Supreme Court Justice Bill Waller Jr. said he tries to have at least one staff person with him, including when he met with a female colleague on the court.

+"I just think that's common sense," Waller told reporters Monday.
+"I think in this day and time, appearances are important."

 Another of the three men seeking the Republican gubernatorial nomination, state Rep. Robert Foster, said last week that if a woman journalist wanted to ride in his truck for campaign coverage, she would have to be chaperoned by a male colleague.
 Foster said he would meet alone with an unchaperoned man.